mramshaw/Microservices/README.md

 # Microservices
 ## Some thoughts on Micro-Services

 In the software world, the first gradual step seem to be introducing __CI__ (Continuous Integration).
-This is probably a software engineering "_best practice_" aimed at catching build-breaking issues as early as possible (it's pretty much a rite of passage for newer team members to "_break the build_" - if you commit a lot of code you will probably break the build sooner or later).
+This is probably a software engineering _"best practice"_ aimed at catching build-breaking issues as early as possible (it's pretty much a rite of passage for newer team members to _"break the build"_ - if you commit a lot of code you will probably break the build sooner or later).

 The reason why this is a big deal is that any build-breaking issues delay the overall release - _EVERYONE_ is blocked until the build is fixed (which is why advance warning of these issues is so important - and also why Micro-Services are so critical for larger codebases {more on this further down}).
 If you have ever worked at a start-up where funding depended on meeting release targets you will know how critical it is to be able to release in a timely fashion.

-Once __CI__ is nailed down, the next step is generally some form of automated integration testing followed by __CD__ (Continous Deployment) - usually aimed towards a staging area (the actual roll-out to production probably still happens according to a release cycle at this point - generally because it requires full documentation).
+Once __CI__ is nailed down, the next step is generally some form of automated integration testing followed by __CD__ (Continuous Deployment) - usually aimed towards a staging area (the actual roll-out to production probably still happens according to a release cycle at this point - generally because it requires full documentation).

 The software is now what is known as a __monolith__ or __BBOM__ (Big Ball of Mud).
 Which is probably fine for smaller codebases or where the developers are well-integrated and experienced.
 Teams (if they exist at all at this point) are usually vertically-oriented around core competencies (web, front-end, middleware, database, back-end).
 There are tactics and strategies for advancing to the next step (if needed).